dreamcatcher-tech/network/Inbox/2025-09-13 1407 agent face config.md

 default face could be just, any old thing, like even a simple webpage ? so the app that fires up could be different, or selected from different faces, and then that just gets presented as the base view ?

+is the default face just the first face that was started ?

+for an auto created face, does it get removed when someone leaves ? could we store some state in the users browser ? if they go away, the face would go away ? so if they close the page, then the face disappears too ? what if the tab went to sleep ?